Skip to content

 Common stop loss placement patterns:

-For long positions (IGN-based entries): - Typical placement: Below the IGN candle low - Alternative placement: Below nearest Janus support - Often using whichever level is closer/tighter
+For bullish setups (IGN-based): - Typical placement: Below the IGN candle low - Alternative placement: Below nearest Janus support - Often using whichever level is closer/tighter

-For short positions (BDN-based entries): - Typical placement: Above the BDN candle high - Alternative placement: Above nearest Janus resistance - Often using whichever level is closer/tighter
+For bearish setups (BDN-based): - Typical placement: Above the BDN candle high - Alternative placement: Above nearest Janus resistance - Often using whichever level is closer/tighter

 Common stop management guidelines: - Stops are typically set before position entry - Moving stops closer to entry increases original risk assessment - Trailing stops in favorable direction is common practice - Positions risking more than 2% of account are generally filtered out